HGustavs/LenaSYS/README.md

 - Clone the repository by clicking on the green **Code** button and selecting **Download ZIP**.

 ### 5. Extract and Rename the Folder
-- Expand the ZIP file.
+- Extract the ZIP file.
 - Rename the folder to **LenaSYS**.

 ### 6. Move LenaSYS to XAMPP's `htdocs` Folder